-McCain Won't Honor Vets with New GI Bill.
+McCain Won't Honor Vets with A New GI

 Shades of Herbert Hoover